KelvinHere/Yoga_Milestone_4/testing.md

 - **Valid requests**
     - GET: Request renders `checkout/checkout.html` with the checkout form and card payment option
     - POST: Request with correct field entries and card details creates an OrderForm and associated LineItems
-    - STRIPE: When processing the order, when stripe returns a webhook with patmentIntent.status = succeeded, the order form will be submit to the checkout view and the cusotmer will have access to their purchases (see checkout success below).
+    - STRIPE: When processing the order, when stripe returns a webhook with patmentIntent.status = succeeded, the order form will be submitted to the checkout view and the customer will have access to their purchases (see checkout success below).
     - A complete order sends an email with an order confirmation to the email input on the checkout page.

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
-    - GET:  Manually going to checkout with nothing in the basket, redirectes home with the error message "Your basket is empty"
+    - GET:  Manually going to checkout with nothing in the basket, redirected home with the error message "Your basket is empty"
     - POST:  Submitting an invalid basket redirects back to the checkout page, with the error "There was an error with your form, no charges have been made."
     - POST:  While the order form and its associated lineitems are being created, If a lesson does not exist a warning is generated on the checkout success page
     - STRIPE: Invalid card details fetch stripe error messages and display them below the card field and do not allow checkout submission